sses7757/Althea/README.md

 var sumRows = mat * vec; // multiply `mat` and `vec` and create a new storage and vector to store the result Console.WriteLine(sumRows.Print()); // print the contents of the resulting vector to console
 ```
+Also, operator wrappers are not exclusive for vectors and matrices, even sparse and dense vector, matrix and operations have operator wrappers.
+There are also series of operations that can in-place operate them, solving some problems of them, etc.

 Writing in this way, all unmanaged memories (such as GPU memory allocated at GPU0 in the example) will be collected by GC.
 This is usually fine if the memory is not at tense, otherwise, the following way is recommended.
 ```C#
 var s1 = Storage.Create(1024);